What Is Glycerol Monostearate (GMS)?

 - Glycerol Monostearate, in some accounts is also said to harden muscles and aids in leaning of the muscles but still without human studies to back it up, however, some athletes who tried GMS said that there was a change in their muscles.

 - Glycerol Monostearate is also being used as a great emulsifying agent and in other technologies such as food additives and also being used in many food solutions.
 Glycerol Monostearate is also being used in baking goods and as a confectionary.

-Glycerol Monostearate could really hydrate the human body and could be used not only on the world of supplements but as well as food preservation and food preparation however, the other claims are yet to be discovered for there are not sufficient evidences for it.
-In some accounts, Glycerol Monostearate is still considered a great help in making somebody with great energy, leaner muscle and of course a better performance.
+Glycerol Monostearate could really hydrate the human body and could be used not only in the world of supplements but also in food preservation and food preparation however, the other claims are yet to be discovered, for there is not sufficient evidence for it.
+In some accounts, Glycerol Monostearate is still considered a great help in making somebody with great energy, leaner muscle, and, of course, a better performance.

 Glycerol Monostearate Dosage

-The dosing of Glycerol Monostearate depends on the weight of a person; the approximate dosage is 1 gram/body kilogram.
-This means that if a person weighs 75kgs, then he needs 75grams of Glycerol Monostearate.
+The dosing of Glycerol Monostearate depends on a person’s weight.
+The approximate dosage is 1 gram/body kilogram.
+It means that if a person weighs 75 kg, he needs 75 grams of Glycerol Monostearate powder.
 Glycerol solution should be consumed slowly over 1-2 hours prior to exercise in the heat.